-In Bangalore, three categories of schools serve three socio-economic groups.
-For those who can afford them, there are available seats at the first two levels.
-The third category, schools run by the state government in which Kannada (the local language) is the only language taught, are plagued by extremely poor facilities and a shortage of highly trained teachers.
+In Indian schools there are three categories of schools in urban areas that serve three socio-economic groups.
+For those who can afford them, they mostly attend private schools.
+The third category are run by the state government which use only the local language, have extremely poor facilities and have a shortage of trained reliable teachers.
 The urban poor have no alternative other than to attend these schools.
 Many are forced to work as child laborers and cannot attend school.

-Due to Indian communalism and the burgeoning middle class, there is a profoundly callous attitude towards the underprivileged.
-In our United International School, however, there is a genuine enrichment of Indian democracy with straightforward spiritual truths which free people from want and misery.
-The school prepares children for entry into quality universities so Christian men and women will lead India’s future.
+Due to Indian communalism and a burgeoning middle class, there is a profoundly callous attitude towards the underprivileged.
+In our school, however, there is a genuine enrichment of Indian democracy with straightforward spiritual truths that free people from want and suffering.
+The school prepares children for entry into quality universities and to compete in a global marketplace.
+These students will lead India’s future.